Table of Contents

 Acoustic-Electric Ukulele

 This ukulele, it’s got an extra feature called an “electronic pickup”.
 Fancy name, but what it really means is, it can take the gentle, happy ukulele tunes and amplify them, making them resonate far and wide.
-You know, really pump up the volume.

 You can hook it up to a loudspeaker for everyone around to enjoy.
 Even better, it can feed the music right into your computer for recording!

 It preserves the real, natural tone.
 So when you plug it in, it doesn’t lose its identity.
-It still sings in the ukulele’s distinctive voice that we’ve all grown fond of.
+It still sings in the ukulele’s voice that we’ve all grown fond of.
 It’s the best of both worlds, really.

 Banjolele

-The banjolele, also known as the uke-banjo.
-It’s a four-stringed musical instrument with a banjo-like body and a ukulele-like neck.
 It was created in the early 1900s and was used by British comedian and musician George Formby.
 He used it as his signature instrument.

-The banjolele is most commonly tuned in GCEA, like a ukulele.
-But it can also be tuned in other ways, such as DGBE like a guitar, or ADF#B like a mandolin.
+The banjolele is most commonly tuned in G-C-E-A, like a ukulele.
+But it can also be tuned in other ways, such as D-G-B-E like a guitar, or A-D-F-#B like a mandolin.
 The instrument typically has an 8-10″ diameter head and 16-18″ scale length with 16 frets.

 The banjolele is a brighter-sounding instrument than the ukulele.
 Primarily due to its metal strings.
 It has a more jangly, banjo-like sound.
 It’s a popular choice for ukulele players who want to add a different sound to their repertoire.